GovTechSG/techpass-user-docs/docs/transition-passwordless.md

   ![passwordless_install_authenticator](assets/support/passwordless_transition_4.png ':size=300')

-4. On your computer, it will prompt you to setup account in your app.
+4. On your computer, you will be prompted to set up the account in your app.
 Click **Next**.

   ![passwordless_setup_account_in_app](assets/support/passwordless_transition_5.png ':size=300')

 5. On your computer, a QR code will be displayed.

   ![passwordless_setup_account_qr_code](assets/support/passwordless_transition_6.png ':size=300')

 6. On your mobile phone, open Microsoft **Authenticator** and select **+ Add account** > **Work or School account**.

 7. **Scan** the QR code on your computer screen.
-TechPass account is added to your Microsoft Authenticator on your mobile phone.
+Your TechPass account will be added to Microsoft Authenticator on your mobile phone.

 8. On your computer, click **Next**.